hectorqlucero/cgen/README.md

 ---

-## Lifecycle Hooks
+## Lifecycle Hooks (Adding Custom Logic)

-Hooks allow custom logic at each CRUD lifecycle stage.
-They are defined in entity EDN as keyword references to functions in `src/<project>/hooks/<entity>.clj`:
+Hooks let you run your own code at specific points when a record is saved, loaded, or deleted.
+They're defined in the entity EDN file as references to functions in `src/<project>/hooks/<entity>.clj`:

 ```clojure
 ;; resources/entities/products.edn